 - Non-Hodgkin's lymphoma.
 Radiation therapy, bone marrow transplant, and other treatment options can be expensive.
 Veteran disability benefits help pay for the care someone needs.
 However, payments might not be enough, and other legal options may be necessary.

 - Multiple myeloma.
-Due to the severe issues the disease causes, the disability rating usually is 100 percent.
+Due to the severe issues this disease causes, the disability rating usually is 100 percent.
 The rating remains the same for five years after the diagnosis.
 Payments help cover extensive treatment.

-This list is a bit different than presumptive conditions.
-Camp Lejeune cancers have been categorized into two tiers based on the strength of the scientific and medical evidence linking the disease to the toxic water contamination.
-A Tier 1 Camp Lejeune cancer has very strong scientific data including peer reviewed studies linking the disease to the contaminated carcinogenic water at Camp Lejeune.
-We believe these will be the strongest cases that warrant the largest settlements of verdicts should the government fail to reasonably assess a claim.
-In fact, we estimate the value of Tier 1 cancer cases as being worth in excess of $500,000 and some will exceed $1 million.
+A Tier 1 cancer has very strong scientific data, including peer-reviewed studies linking the disease to the contaminated carcinogenic water at Camp Lejeune.
+We believe these will be the strongest cases that warrant the largest settlements or verdicts should the government fail to reasonably assess a claim.
+In fact, we estimate the value of Tier 1 cancer cases may be in excess of $500,000, and some will exceed $1 million.

 Tier 1 Camp Lejeune Cancer